ksmpartners/ernie/README.md

 ============================================
 Ernie is a [high performance](#4) wrapper for the [Eclipse BIRT Report Engine](http://www.eclipse.org/birt/phoenix/).
 Developers can integrate Ernie using an embedded [Java or Scala API](#2), or deploy a [servlet](#3) that exposes Ernie's features as a RESTful web service.

-All reports generated using Ernie use a report definition created using by the [Eclipse BIRT Designer](http://www.eclipse.org/birt/phoenix/intro/intro03.php).
+Ernie uses a report definition created using the [Eclipse BIRT Designer](http://www.eclipse.org/birt/phoenix/intro/intro03.php).

-Ernie provides endpoints for:
+Ernie supports:

-*	 managing these report definitions and their metadata
+*	 managing report definitions and their metadata

 *	 creating a report generation job based on a definition